-We get many questions about air pollution in the Smart Air office–understandably so.
-It’s a topic that isn’t well understood or well-reported about in certain parts of the countries in which we work.
-In some cases, it is difficult to distinguish research-backed findings from common misconceptions–misconceptions that sometimes even get repeated in the media.
-To contribute to collective learning, here is a quick list of top 10 facts about air pollution.
+In some cases, it is difficult to distinguish research-backed facts and findings from common misconceptions–misconceptions that sometimes even get repeated in the media.
+To help clear the air, here’s Smart Air’s quick list of top 10 facts about air pollution.

 10 Facts About Air Pollution